 Instead of taking your completed research paper and editing it down to a lower word count, it's a good idea to write your poster text from scratch.
-This will help the text flow better in your poster, and eliminate the need for excessive editing of your original paper.
+This will help the text flow more naturally in your poster, and eliminate the need for excessive editing of your original paper.
 When writing the text for your poster, you'll want to make sure that everyone can understand the content.
 This means you'll want to avoid using jargon — or, vocabulary specific to your field — to make sure that readers don't get confused by technical terms they may not be familiar with.
-If you must use jargon, you should define it (preferably immediately after the word is used) so readers can understand its use.
+If you must use jargon, you should define it so readers can understand its use, preferably immediately after the word is used.

 Discipline-specific structure information

 For different disciplines, there are different structure guidelines for research poster.
-While many poster sessions focus on STEM disciplines, there are also sessions that focus on humanities-related research as well.
+While many poster sessions focus on STEM disciplines, there are some that focus on humanities-related research as well.
 Following are guidelines for structuring STEM and humanities posters.